0atman/noboilerplate/scripts/22-starting-rust.md

 notes:

-Have a look at either Learn You A Haskell or Real World Haskell.
+Have a look at either Learn You A Haskell or Real World Haskell or both.
 Again, you can mostly read through these quickly.
 Your package manger will have the haskell repl, which is called GHCI, and any version it installs will be fine for experimentation.

-Learning Haskell will teach you about mapping, filtering, folding, currying, matching, and many other words to describe your algorithms, which are abandoned in other languages that just use for loops and if statements.
+Learning Haskell will teach you about mapping, filtering, folding, currying, matching, and many other words to describe your algorithms in rust, which are abandoned in other languages that just use for loops and if statements.

 ---

-### One of Rust's smartest decisions is to USE monads but not call them monads
+_(One of Rust's smartest decisions is_

+_to USE monads but not CALL them monads)_

 notes: